 Any sensor which outputs a variable 0-5V signal may be read with 10-bit resolution on these inputs.
 Popular devices include potentiometers and gyro (yaw rate) sensors.
 Potentiometers should be wired per the diagram below when connecting to the Analog Inputs.
-Always use $250 - 100 \mathrm{K}\Omega$ potentiometers.
+Use $250\Omega - 100K\Omega$ potentiometers.
 For wiring yaw rate sensors, refer to the sensor manufacturer's data sheet.